JuliaData/Tables.jl/benchmark/README.md

 bytes measure allocation traffic, not peak memory or retained output size.

-Cases cover known schemas, deliberately hidden schemas on the same dense rows, unknown-length iteration, late widening to `Any`, 32-column rows, and sparse rows with changing column names.
+Cases cover known schemas, deliberately hidden schemas on the same dense rows, unknown-length iteration, late widening to `Any`, 32-column rows, abstract row element types, alternating numeric types, `missing`, and sparse rows with changing column names.
+To run a subset, append `cases unknown_dense,mixed_numeric` after the row count.
 The hidden-schema cases measure the cost of generic inference; providing the known schema avoids that path.
 The late-widening input contains a large integer that the old implementation rounded before the column reached its final `Any` type.